-6) First impressions.
+6) First Impressions.
 I must say first impressions on this thing are tricky.
 What are you meant to say to a random human you have never met in your life?
-“Hey how are you?”
+“Hey, how are you?”
 I’ve said that line far too much.
 I could have put on a different personality as such for each guy that messaged me to see what their reaction would be like.
-Oh the laughs I would have had.
+Oh, the laughs I would have had.

-7) Getting physical physical.
+7) Getting physical.
 Touche to the guy that was completely honest and said on his profile “I’m a nice guy.
 But I’m not here to talk about nice things with nice people.
 I’m here for discrete casual sex.”
 Sounds like something out of fifty shades of grey so yeah I deleted the app after that.

 9) About me profile.
-So many people had no info, booring.
+So many people had no info, boring.
 That is just asking to get judged by your photos on your profile, like some guys hugging their cars.
 Erm.
 Add a quirky quote or something funny.
 Ladies love humour.
 I wrote on mine “How to please me: Make me laugh.
 Make me food.”
 Perfect.

 Overall I think this app reflects real life without the drama.
 Because girls and guys check each other out regularly, but they don’t say anything.
 Dating apps are a way of choosing who you want to talk to without the fear of rejection.
-I suppose I just felt rather awkward,and violated due to guys viewing my profile that were the same age as Dumbledore.
+I suppose I just felt rather awkward and violated due to guys viewing my profile that were the same age as Dumbledore.
 This app would be good for those who are over stumbling around drunk in town exchanging numbers with the cute person in the corner.
 Then never speaking to them again.
 They say that relationships last ten times longer if you meet someone on a dating app.
 Compared to those that bump into each other in town drunk one night.

-Some guys actually held a really good conversation with me which is a challenge because I change the topic, and relate most things to song.
+Some guys actually held a really good conversation with me which is a challenge because I change the topic, and relate most things to a song.
 Life is a musical after all am I right?
 I am right.
 Or to the left to the left.
 See?
 Anyway.
-Touche to them.
 Maybe I will keep in touch with them maybe not.
 No matter what happens anyone that comes into your life makes a difference.
 Positive or negative.
 These apps are kind of good and bad.
 Good because you’re out of your comfort zone, talking to people confidentially behind a screen.
 Bad perhaps because it takes away the excitement of going up to someone you’ve wanted to always talk to.
 In person.
-Like the handsome man/pretty girl that works around the corner but you’re to afraid to go up to them in case you pronounce the word Cappuccino wrong?
+Like the handsome man/pretty girl that works around the corner but you’re too afraid to go up to them in case you pronounce the word Cappuccino wrong?
 Yeah.

-Maybe it does workout for some people.
+Maybe it does work out for some people.
 Would I go on a dating app again?
 It’s not for me.
 I think I’ll stick to the best one which is real life interactions.